Skin Cancer

 • Often results in a small, flat white scar

-Despite being an older technique, it remains highly effective for select cases.
+Despite being an older technique, it remains highly effective for select skin cancers with minimal impact on day-to-day activities.

 • PDT is a non-surgical option for certain early skin cancers and pre-cancers.

-• A special cream is applied to the skin and absorbed by abnormal cells
+• A light-activated cream is applied to the skin and absorbed by abnormal cells

-• After several hours, the area is exposed to a specific red light
+• After absorption, the treated area is exposed to a specific wavelength of light via specialised in-clinic device

-• Damaged cells are selectively destroyed while healthy skin is preserved
+• Cancerous and precancerous cells are preferentially treated while healthy skin is preserved

 Healing occurs over the following week, with minimal scarring.
-PDT is best suited to superficial lesions — your dermatologist will advise if it’s appropriate for you
+PDT is best suited to superficial lesions and sun damage — your dermatologist will advise if it’s appropriate for you

 • Your Dermatologist can recommend a range of topical treatments for skin cancer, tailored to your clinical diagnosis and biopsy results.